-The operations of the Company are speculative due to the high-risk nature of its business, which are the acquisition, financing, exploration and development of mining properties.
+The operations of the Company are speculative due to the high-risk nature of its business, which are the acquisition, financing, exploration, and development of mining properties.
 The risks below are not the only ones facing the Company.
-Additional risks not currently known to the Company, or that the Company currently deems immaterial, may also impair the Company's operations.
-If any of the following risks actually occur, the Company's business, financial condition and operating results could be adversely affected.
+Additional risks may also impair the Company's operations.
+If any of the following risks occur, the Company's business, financial condition and operating results could be adversely affected.